 Bowser is married to his wife, Jane, and the couple has two children.

-The 2017 season is the second for Barry Ehle as an assistant coach for the Taylor softball team.
+The 2018 season is the third for Barry Ehle as an assistant coach for the Taylor softball team.

 Ehle joined the Taylor staff in 2016 after a successful five-year head-coaching stint at Woodlan High School.
 During his time as head coach, Ehle led Woodlan to a 105-36 overall record, three sectional titles, three regional championships, one semi-state crown and a 2011 state runner-up finish.